LukasHedegaard/structured-pruning-adapters/README.md

     # Or replace all applicable layers in a network
     spa_net = SPLoRA(reg_net, rank=32)
     ```
 3. Employ any Structured Pruning method.
-We conducted extensive experimens with multiple [channel-pruning](https://github.com/lukashedegaard/channel-spa-experiments) and [block-pruning](https://github.com/lukashedegaard/block-spa-experiments) methods.
+We conducted extensive experimens with multiple _channel-pruning_  methods (please see the `experiments` repository).

 4. Get pruned SP Adapter weights:
     ```python3